Table of Contents

 4. Machinery Used for Soil Nailing

 a.
 Rotary machine with a downhole hammer.

 b.
 Air compressor (of 100psi and (300-700) CFM.

 a.
 Immediate inauguration of soil nailing work after excavation should be done to reduce the chance of collapse of soil slope.

 b.
-According to the strength of soil surface, spacing of soil nails should be chosen wisely for better soil slope stabilization.
+According to the strength of the soil surface, the spacing of soil nails should be chosen wisely for better soil slope stabilization.

 c.
-Strength limit state of soil should be analyzed carefully from potential failure.
+Strength limit state of soil should be analyzed carefully for potential failure.

 d.
 Every property should be checked carefully.